1havran/es2esm/README.md

 4. sendevent command will display the events in the GUI and forwards the events to multiple destinations sequentially.
-5. Reciever is simple TCP reciever that records the events in three files 5.1 /tmp/all_logs.log contains all events
+5. Reciever is simple TCP reciever that records the events in three files
+- /tmp/all\_logs.log contains all events
-5.2 /tmp/received_logs.log contains all received events
+- /tmp/received\_logs.log contains all received events
-5.3 /tmp/missed_logs.log contains missed events.
+- /tmp/missed\_logs.log contains missed events.
 6. Reciever is mimicking the delivery hickups.
 When it receives new event, it decides with 25% probability that it will be missed events.
 Missed event is recorded in separate file.
 7. All files are taken by Splunk Universal Forwarder and are indexed by Indexer.
 8. Event replay is performed by the 'eventreplay.py'
-9. It searches through the received_logs.log and compares it with existing alerts via REST API.
+9. It searches through the received\_logs.log and compares it with existing alerts via REST API.
 10. There should be two unique identifier, one from Search Head, one from upstream provider.